 Following our mission to encourage and promote excellence in handweaving, Hawaiʻi Handweavers' Hui sponsors an annual New Weaver Scholarship in the amount of $500 for someone who has learned to weave in the previous two years.
-We solicit applications widely from weavers throughout our state who can demonstrate their commitment to learning to weave, and who will continue their learning through classes offered in various workshops and schools, such as (but not limited to) the University of Hawaiʻi Fiber Program and Lab School, and the hui's own studio at the Downtown Art Center in Honolulu.
+We solicit applications from weavers throughout our state who can demonstrate their commitment to learning to weave, and who will continue their learning through classes offered in various workshops and schools, including (but not limited to) the University Laboratory School, and the hui's own studio at the Downtown Art Center in Honolulu.

 2021 Lin Iinuma

 "Hi!
 My name is Lin Iinuma and I am a Junior from University Laboratory School.
 I first learned to weave in Ms.Franklin's weaving art class.